dimkauzh/codecrafty/README.md

 🎉📝 Welcome to codecrafty! 🎉📝

 ### Description
-🚀 codecrafty is a super extensible code editor written in C++ and powered by SFML.
+🚀 codecrafty is a super extensible code editor written in C++ and powered by raylib.
 It's designed to be an enjoyable and educational project, where you can dive into the world of code and unleash your creativity! 🤩

 ### Disclaimer
 ⚠️ Important: codecrafty is purely created for fun and educational purposes. 🤓 It's packed with weird design issues that will keep you on your toes!
 Embrace the quirks and let your coding adventures begin! 🕵️‍♂️💻